langonne/lavandula/README.md

 ## Prerequisites

-You will need the [Fira Sans](https://fonts.google.com/specimen/Fira+Sans) font installed on your system.
-If you are using the Typst web app, no further action is necessary (it is already included).
+You will need the [Fira Sans](https://fonts.google.com/specimen/Fira+Sans) font installed on your system (if you are using the Typst web app, it is already included).

 This template also uses Font Awesome icons via the [fontawesome](https://typst.app/universe/package/fontawesome) package.
 You will need to install the [Font Awesome 7 Desktop](https://fontawesome.com/download) fonts on your system, or upload them to your project folder if you use the Typst web app.

+**Note: at this time, one of the template's components (`#skill-levels`) does not render properly in PDF exports because of a bug in Typst 0.13.1.
+You may use the latest development version to fix this (in the web app, go to your project's settings and change the compiler version).**

 ## Installation